 - They damage easily when exposed to high temperatures.

 The difference between monocrystalline and polycrystalline solar cells in Hindi is as follows.

 - As the monocrystalline solar panel is constituted of a single crystal, it provides the electrons more space to move for a better electricity flow.
 This is the reason behind the higher efficiency of monocrystalline panels compared to polycrystalline panels.

 - The efficiency of polycrystalline solar panels is somewhat lower, but the benefit for customers is that this option is more affordable.

 - When you seek polycrystalline solar panels for sale, the sellers may highlight the blue hue of these panels compared to the monocrystalline panels’ black hue.

 - As polycrystalline solar panel manufacturers melt multiple silicon fragments together to produce the wafers for these panels, the electrons in each cell will have less space to move.
 This makes the efficiency ratings of polycrystalline solar panels lower.

 - Monocrystalline solar panel prices will be relatively more compared to polycrystalline solar panels.

-So, this is all you need to know about the polycrystalline solar panel.
+So, this is all you need to know about polycrystalline solar panels.
 If you enjoy this article, let us know what you think by leaving a comment in the comment section.
 We will be glad to have your viewpoint on the article.
-Is there any question we can help you through?
+Is there any question we can help you with?
 Feel free to sign up on Linquip to get the most professional advice from our experts.